-Longer UHF reading distances become achievable when you choose active instead of a passive UHF technology.
-For example, if a deployment requires consistent, reliable interrogations beyond 15 meters, active UHF technology becomes a more viable solution.
+Vehicle identification deployment Active vs. passive technology Longer reading distances become achievable when you choose active instead of passive 868 MHz technology.
+For example, if a deployment requires consistent, reliable interrogations beyond 15 meters, active 868 MHz technology becomes a more viable solution.
 The caveat with choosing active transponders is they are also dependent on an internal power source (a battery) to boost the amplitude of their reply to a reader.
 That 'active boost' is what extends the range at which their reader will detect their reply.

-Conversely, passive UHF technology transponders don't need batteries to function, relying entirely on the energy of the reader's transmission to power their reply.
+Conversely, passive 868 MHz technology transponders don't need batteries to function, relying entirely on the energy of the reader's transmission to power their reply.
 Whereas the finite, depletable power source that active transponders require makes them much more expensive to purchase and to service regularly by replacing or replenishing their batteries.
 Furthermore, providing easy access to an active transponder's battery tends to lower their protection rating, making them more vulnerable to harsh, inclement conditions than passive transponders.
-Therefore, if a detection range of 10 to 15 meters is sufficient for your planned deployment, passive UHF technology will prove both more cost-effective and reliable over the long term.

-3.2.
-Access Control Identification protocols

-There are three most common protocols used for identification at RFID access points.
+Therefore, if a detection range of 10 to 15 meters is sufficient for your planned deployment, passive 868 MHz technology will prove both more cost-effective and reliable over the long term.
+3.2 Access Control Identification protocols There are three most common protocols used for identification at RFID access points.
 The first and simplest is identification managed entirely by a user's transponder.
 The second protocol is users enter a pin code into a keypad; their pin code can be either universally-held or a unique pin code issued to each user that also identifies them.
 The last and most secure method combines transponder interrogation with pin code.